Professor Bijayendra Singh

-I qualified from Maharaja Sayajirao University, Vadodara, India in 1992 and followed this up with a residency training programme in Trauma & Orthopaedics, receiving my Masters in 1995.
-I worked as a Lecturer for two years before coming to UK for Higher Specialist Training in South East Thames.
-As part of my specialist training I undertook a fellowship programme at Perth Orthopaedics & Sports Medicine Centre, a well renowned centre for Sports and Orthopaedic surgery.
+I qualified from Maharaja Sayajirao University, Vadodara, India in 1992 and followed this up with a residency training programme in Trauma and Orthopaedics, receiving my Masters in 1995.
+I worked as a Lecturer for two years before coming to the UK for Higher Specialist Training in South East Thames.
+As part of my specialist training I undertook a fellowship programme at Perth Orthopaedics and Sports Medicine Centre, a well renowned centre for Sports and Orthopaedic surgery.

 In 2013, I won ‘The Best in Medical Field’ at the Annual British Indian Awards.
 I have been appointed as a Visiting Professor & Pathway Director for the Masters course in Minimally Invasive Surgery at the Canterbury Christchurch University.
 I have been awarded the Clinical Tutor titles at the Brighton & Sussex Medical School as well as Royal College of Surgeons Edinburgh for my educational roles.

 Some of the principal treatments carried out by Professor Bijayendra Singh at Spire include: